Marina Erakovic: 2015: Slow regress and out of top 100

 Erakovic started the new year, as usual, in the Auckland Open, still with Eduardo Nicolás as her coach, but with a new doubles partner in Monica Puig.
 They made a shaky start to their career together, needing a super tie-break to win their first match, and then went down to second seeds Andrea Hlaváčková and Lucie Hradecká, again through a super tie-break, in the second round (quarterfinals).
-Drawn against each other in the singles, it was Erakovic who prevailed in three sets, and was then defeated by eventual semifinalist Záhlavová-Strýcová, again in three sets.
+Drawn against each other in the singles, it was Erakovic who prevailed in three sets, and was then defeated by eventual semi-finalist Záhlavová-Strýcová, again in three sets.

-She won her first singles qualifying match at the Sydney International, but lost her second to defending doubles champion Tímea Babos in straight sets.
+She won her first singles qualifying match at the Sydney International, but lost her second to defending doubles champion, Tímea Babos, in straight sets.
 Reunited with Arantxa Parra Santonja in the doubles, the partnership went out in the first round to Bethanie Mattek-Sands and Sania Mirza, losing in straight sets in under an hour.
-The following week saw the start of the first Grand Slam event of the year, the Australian Open.
-Drawn against 24th seed Garbiñe Muguruza in the first round, she lost 5–7, 0–6.
+The following week saw the start of the first major event of the year, the Australian Open.
+Drawn against 24th seed Garbiñe Muguruza in the first round, she lost in straight sets.
 Reunited with Puig in the doubles, they were drawn against 13th seeds Krajicek and Záhlavová-Strýcová, again losing, by 7–6, 6–7, 3–6.

 Her run at this tournament had exactly the same consequences for Erakovic as her experience in Washington the year before – she was unable to compete in the qualifying rounds of the next tournament, the Dubai Championships.
 She was, however, able to sign up for doubles, partnered this time with Heather Watson.
 They defeated the Chan sisters in the first round 13–11 in a super tie-break.
 In the second round they faced seventh seeds Caroline Garcia and Katarina Srebotnik.
 Watson dropped both her service games in the first set, and they each dropped one in the second set.
 Despite saving three match points on Srebotnik's serve at 2–5 in the second set, and winning the game, Erakovic and Watson were unable to prevent Garcia from serving out her last game to love to win the match 6–3, 6–4.